Stacked vs Loose Volume: What You Need to Know When Buying Firewood

 👉 At Certainly Wood, our crates, small bags, and boot bags are all measured by stacked volume to give you a clear, consistent view of how much firewood you’re getting.

 Loose volume refers to firewood that’s tipped, with logs falling naturally into a bag or container.
 This creates extra air gaps between the logs.
-As a general industry guide, loose filled volume is around 67% larger than the same stack when measured neatly.
+As a general industry guide, loose-filled volume is around 67% larger than the same stack when measured neatly.

-👉 For example, our 1.2m³ bulk bag, measured as a loose filled volume, would equate to around 0.72m³ when stacked (1.2 ÷ 1.67 = ~0.72m³).
+👉 For example, our 1.2m³ bulk bag, measured as a loose-filled volume, would equate to around 0.72m³ when stacked (1.2 ÷ 1.67 = ~0.72m³).

 Why do we quote firewood in volume?

+Now that you understand the difference between loose and stacked firewood, you can make a more confident choice for your home.
 Browse our full firewood range to find the right size and format for your needs.
-Or, if you’d like to learn more about how to store your logs correctly , check out our helpful guide.
+Or, if you’d like to learn more about how to store your logs correctly, check out our helpful guide.